Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Emmanuel Rivera At The Plate

+- Rivera has picked up a hit in 60.0% of his 50 games this season, with more than one hit in 30.0% of them.

-- He has gone deep in one of 49 games, and in 0.6% of his plate appearances.
+- In 50 games played this season, he has gone deep in only two of them.

-- Rivera has picked up an RBI in 30.6% of his games this season, with two or more RBI in 8.2% of his games.
-He has also driven in three or more runs in one contest.
+- Rivera has had an RBI in 16 games this season (32.0%), including four multi-RBI outings (8.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 21 games this year (42.9%), including multiple runs in five games.
+- In 22 of 50 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.